-If the value of the disability pension is less than or equal to the insured's entitlement under the old-age pension, then the old-age pension is paid up to a maximum of 70% of the insured's monthly basic salary.
+If the value of the disability pension is less than or equal to the insured's entitlement under the old-age pension, the old-age pension is paid, up to 70% of the insured's monthly basic salary.

 Benefit adjustment: Benefits may be adjusted by the Council of Ministers every 5 years.